Who Was Neil Armstrong?

-Armstrong's second flight was as commander of Apollo 11 in 1969.
-The other crew members were Buzz Aldrin and Michael Collins.
-Armstrong and Aldrin landed on the moon in the lunar lander named Eagle.
+Armstrong's second flight was Apollo 11 in 1969.
+He was the mission commander.
+He flew with Buzz Aldrin and Michael Collins.
+Armstrong and Aldrin landed on the moon in a lander named "Eagle."
 They were the first people to land on the moon.
-Collins stayed in orbit around the moon in the Apollo capsule.
-After landing, Armstrong and Aldrin walked on the moon.
+Collins did not land.
+He circled the moon in the Apollo capsule.
+After they landed, Armstrong and Aldrin walked on the moon.
 Armstrong took the first step on the moon.
 He said, "That's one small step for (a) man; one giant leap for mankind."

 What Did Neil Armstrong Do After Apollo 11?

-Neil Armstrong retired from NASA the year after Apollo 11.
-Armstrong was a professor at the University of Cincinnati from 1971 to 1979.
-He taught classes and did research.
-Armstrong later went into the business world.
-He stayed active in various groups that studied space and aeronautics.
+Neil Armstrong retired from NASA after Apollo 11.
+In 1971, Armstrong became a college professor.
+He taught until 1979.
+Later, he became a businessman.
+He stayed active in groups that studied space and aeronautics.

 An American Hero and Explorer